Blog

 Take Away Lessons for Anyone Seeking to Buy Land Property for his Child

 Unless a buyer of real property is up to 21 years old, the transaction is void as seen in Omidiji v.
 F.M.B.
-In order to avoid the fate of the 3rd respondent who purchased property for his underage son, it is advisable for the parent to set up a trust for the benefit of the child.
-Please note that gifting a real property by a deed of gift to children as joint owners has legal implications that may not achieve the intentions of the donor.
+To avoid the fate of the 3rd respondent who purchased property for his underage son, it is advisable for parents to set up a trust for the benefit of the child.

+It is also important to note that gifting a real property by a deed of gift to children as joint owners has legal implications that may not achieve the intentions of the donor.
 For instance, in Udok v.
 Udoekong (2020) 12 NWLR (Pt.
-1739) 492, the Court of Appeal held all beneficiaries of an un-partitioned land have only a life interest in the land and the last surviving donee reserves a residual interest in the property and can validly dispose them without the concurrence of the children of the other joint owners who may be deceased.
+1739) 492, the Court of Appeal held all beneficiaries of an un-partitioned land hold only a life interest in the land, with the last surviving donee retaining a residual interest and the power to dispose of the property without the consent of the children of deceased co-owners.